 Sun Valley, Idaho

 Sun Valley, Idaho, is perfect for outdoor adventure loving families.
-From mountain biking and hot springs to fly fishing and white water rafting, horseback riding and hiking to golfing and skeet shooting, Sun Valley and the surrounding Sawtooth Mountains have it all.
+From Idaho hot springs and mountain biking to fly fishing and white water rafting, horseback riding and hiking to golfing and skeet shooting, Sun Valley and the surrounding Sawtooth Mountains have it all.
 The best part, you can get as dirty as you like during the day, and then come back to the Sun Valley Lodge for the most relaxing stay – complete with a 20,000 square foot spa!

 During the summer, make sure to stop by the farmers market for incredible sweets, fruits and breads.
 Feast at the Ram, the original Sun Valley restaurant and order the lamb or the bass.
 Before you leave, make sure you watch the sunset from Hole 5 on White Clouds golf course.
 Jade of Vagabond3

 A visit to Telluride with kids is bound to be full of adventure.
 You can opt to stay up high in Mountain Village, just a 13-mile free gondola ride away, or call the town of Telluride home for the duration.